P1r4t30fTh3Und3rW0rld/AI-Resume-Parser/README.md

 A full-stack MERN application for uploading resumes (PDF/DOCX), extracting raw text and links using AI/NLP, and managing parsed data.

+## Overview

+AI Resume Parser is designed to help users quickly extract all the raw text and links from their resumes.
+It uses a Python NLP microservice for robust parsing, stores original files in MongoDB (GridFS), and provides a clean, minimal React dashboard for managing and downloading results.

 ## Technologies Used

 - **Frontend:** React.js + Tailwind CSS (UI)